jkinzler48/schedule-optimizer/README.md

 Our third section allows the user to select 2 buildings on cmapus, and it provides them with an embedded map of directions to navigate between the two buildings.

+# Information on Getting Started with Create React App:
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).